Table of Contents[Hide][Click to Show]

-After having six babies myself and serving as a doula for many others, I’d started to feel that I finally had a pretty good understanding of all of the terms associated with pregnancy and birth.
-To my surprise, I got to learn and experience yet another new term this time around… prodromal labor.
+After having several babies myself and serving as a doula for many others, I’d started to feel that I finally had a pretty good understanding of all of the terms associated with pregnancy and birth.
+To my surprise, I got to learn and experience yet another new term firsthand… prodromal labor.

 What Is Prodromal Labor?

 Prodromal labor is a type of labor that happens prior to the onset of full active labor.
 It is often considered a type of “false-labor,” but this is a misnomer, because doctors and midwives will explain that the contractions are real but they start and stop.
 So basically, it is real labor in terms of pain, contractions, and regularity but it comes and goes.

 Prodromal labor often starts and stops at the same time each day or at regular intervals.
 Many moms (even experienced moms) often end up calling their birth team or going to the hospital thinking it is real labor.
 It can last days, weeks or even a month or more, often starting and stopping at the same time each day (or night).

 Prodromal vs. Braxton Hicks